Conservation Partnerships

 African Elephant.
 Photo: Kira Mileham

-Lion, Zebra, Giraffe and African Elephant conservation
+Lion, Zebra, Giraffe and African Elephant conservation with the Northern Rangelands Trust

 The Northern Rangelands Trust (NRT) in Kenya was established to develop resilient community conservancies that transform people’s lives, secure peace and conserve natural resources.
 In 2012 Taronga established a partnership with Biliqo-Bulesa Conservancy, one of the largest community conservancies under the umbrella of NRT.